jaspector

 Monday through Friday, standard business hours.

-Typical inspection sequence: Residential: footing/foundation inspection; framing inspection; rough mechanical/plumbing/electrical; insulation; final inspection.
+Typical sequence: Residential: footing/foundation inspection; framing inspection; rough mechanical/plumbing/electrical; insulation; final inspection.
 Commercial: plan review by building, plumbing, mechanical, electrical, fire, and health inspectors; then construction-phase inspections at required stages; final and certificate of occupancy.

-Do I need a building permit in Grand Forks, ND?
+01 Do I need a building permit in Grand Forks, ND?

 Required for virtually all construction, alteration, or remodel work — including new construction, additions, remodeling, re-roofing/re-shingling, residing, replacing windows or doors, building a deck, pouring a new driveway or sidewalk, finishing a basement, and mechanical/plumbing/electrical work.

-How much does a building permit cost in Grand Forks, ND?
+02 How much does a building permit cost in Grand Forks, ND?

+Building permit fees in Grand Forks, ND are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based — fees are calculated from the estimated total construction value (materials plus labor; owner-builders use materials only).
 Separate fee schedules apply for residential (one and two family) versus commercial..
 Plan check fee: Included in plan review for commercial projects..

-How do I apply for a building permit in Grand Forks, ND?
+03 How do I apply for a building permit in Grand Forks, ND?

-1. Determine whether work requires a permit.
+To apply for a building permit in Grand Forks, ND, follow these steps: 1.
+Determine whether work requires a permit.
 2. For commercial projects: submit a site plan to the City Planning Department for approval first.
 3. Prepare two sets of plans for commercial review; residential plans per department requirements.
 4. Apply online via Tyler Technologies NWerpSuite or in person at Room 225, City Hall, 255 N. 4th Street.
 5. Ensure contractor has a current North Dakota state contractor license on file with the city before online portal access.
 6. Pay permit fee at submission based on estimated construction valuation.
 7. For commercial projects: plan review by building, plumbing, mechanical, electrical, fire, and health inspectors takes approximately two weeks.
 8. Once approved, permit is issued.
 Work must begin and proceed under the permit.
 9. Schedule required inspections at each stage.
 10. Receive final inspection and certificate of occupancy (commercial) or final approval (residential).

-How long does it take to get a building permit in Grand Forks, ND?
+04 How long does it take to get a building permit in Grand Forks, ND?

-What work is exempt from building permits in Grand Forks, ND?
+05 What work is exempt from building permits in Grand Forks, ND?

-How do I schedule a building inspection in Grand Forks, ND?
+06 How do I schedule a building inspection in Grand Forks, ND?

-Other cities in Grand Forks County
+Other jurisdictions in Grand Forks County.

-View all Grand Forks County jurisdictions →
+All Grand Forks County jurisdictions →